-- to build and maintain inventory for shorter sales lead times, retaining stock for sub-assembly repairs and to reserve units for immediate trial validations; - construct tooling for producing tanks, manifold, nozzles and miscellaneous injection moldings to decrease product cost in both parts and labor; - install a filling station, tanks, label registration and boxing to bring the cleaning solution in-house for a dramatic cost reduction; - to support research and development including: obtaining our CE mark, developing an additional component to the STREAMWAY FMS, designing for evolutionary changes, covering audit and testing as required by government regulation; - to expand sales and marketing both nationally and internationally; - to assist with our operating and administrative expenses clearing past debt, and providing working capital until we are self-sufficient; and - our management team will have significant discretion and flexibility in applying the net proceeds from this offering.
+- to build and maintain inventory for shorter sales lead times, retaining stock for sub-assembly repairs and to reserve units for immediate trial validations; - construct tooling for producing tanks, manifold, nozzles and miscellaneous injection moldings to decrease product cost in both parts and labor; - install a filling station, tanks, label registration and boxing to bring the cleaning solution in-house for a dramatic cost reduction; - to support research and development including: obtaining our CE mark, developing an additional component to the STREAMWAY FMS, designing for evolutionary changes, covering audit and testing as required by government regulation; - · to expand sales and marketing both nationally and internationally; - to assist with our operating and administrative expenses clearing past debt, and providing working capital until we are self-sufficient; and - our management team will have significant discretion and flexibility in applying the net proceeds from this offering.

 In connection with this offering, the holders of our 2014 Convertible Notes have agreed to convert an aggregate \$703,260.70 of the aggregate principal amount outstanding of such notes, plus accrued and unpaid interest with respect to Convertible Notes that have been converted in full, upon the completion of this offering pursuant to the terms set forth in such notes.
-The remaining \$428,260.40 in aggregate principal amount of such notes, plus any accrued and unpaid interest and premium, will be redeemed with proceeds from this offering, with an estimated aggregate payoff amount of \$623,513.54.
-In connection with the redemption, we will pay approximately \$366,668 to redeem approximately \$293,334 of the approximately \$493,334 outstanding principal amount plus accrued interest of the 2014 Convertible Note held by 31 Group, 50% of which is owned by an entity affiliated with the representative.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Historical Financing - 2014 Sales of Convertible Notes and Warrants."
-However, in no event shall we use more than 5% of the net proceeds of this offering, not including underwriting compensation, to repay notes held by any affiliate or associate of the representative.
+The remaining \$428,260.40 in aggregate principal amount of such notes, plus any accrued and unpaid interest, will be redeemed with proceeds from this offering.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Historical Financing - 2014 Sales of Convertible Notes and Warrants".
+However, in no event shall we use more than 5% of the proceeds to repay notes held by affiliates of Aegis Capital Corp.
 The 2014 Convertible Notes were issued in July through September 2014 and mature on July 23, 2015.

-We believe that our cash on hand at September 30, 2014, plus the net proceeds from this offering (assuming \$4 million of shares of common stock are sold in this offering) would be adequate to fund operations through the middle of 2015.
-We estimate that our costs during this time will be approximately \$7.5 million, which will be additionally offset by anticipated revenues.
-The costs consists of approximately \$0.4 million for research and development, approximately \$2.8 million dollars in cost of goods purchased, approximately \$2.1 million in sales and marketing and approximately \$2.2 million in general and administrative costs.
+We believe that our cash on hand at September 30, 2014, plus the net proceeds from this offering (assuming \$10 million of shares of common stock are sold in this offering) would be adequate to fund operations through the end of 2015.
+We estimate that our costs during this time will be approximately \$15 million, which will be additionally offset by anticipated revenues.
+The costs consists of approximately \$0.9 million for research and development, approximately \$5.5 million dollars in cost of goods purchased, approximately \$4.3 million in sales and marketing and approximately \$4.3 million in general and administrative costs.